raulpy271/telegram_ecommerce/README.md

  - Add feature to change password
  - Add salt when storing the password
- - Add full suport to the portuguese language
+ - Add full support to the Portuguese language
- - Add suport to other language
+ - Add support to other language